Los Angeles Lawyers For Spinal Cord Injuries

 Spinal cord injuries are some of the most serious types of injuries anyone can sustain.
-Often, these injuries have catastrophic, lasting, and even life-long consequences, including paralysis.
-Even relatively less-serious spinal cord injuries will typically require extensive—and costly—medical treatment and time taken off work to heal.
-In severe cases, victims may never be able to return to work.
+Often, these injuries have catastrophic, lasting and even life-long consequences, including paralysis.
+Even relatively less serious spinal cord injuries will typically require extensive – and costly – medical treatment and time off work to heal.
+In severe cases, victims may never be able to return to work or enjoy other activities.

-If you or your loved one suffered an on-the-job spinal cord injury, Hinden & Breslavsky can help you recover the fair compensation you are owed.
+If you or your loved one suffered an on-the-job spinal cord injury, the Law Offices of Hinden & Breslavsky, APC, can help you recover the fair compensation you are owed.
 We have been representing injured workers throughout California since 1974; we understand the workers’ compensation system and we know how to help you navigate the process from start to finish.

 - Loss of movement